Random attractors for 2D and 3D stochastic convective Brinkman-Forchheimer equations in some unbounded domains: Introduction

-The analysis of the asymptotic behavior of dynamical systems is one of the most significant and far-reaching areas of mechanics and mathematical physics.
+Analysis of the asymptotic behavior of dynamical systems is one of the most significant and far-reaching areas of mechanics and mathematical physics.
 As far as the theory of deterministic infinite dimensional dynamical systems are concerned, the concept of attractors occupies a central position (cf. \cite{R.Temam}).
 In the study of dynamics of stochastic partial differential equations (SPDEs), an elementary problem is to establish that it generates a random dynamical system (RDS) or stochastic flow.
 It is well-known in the literature that a large class of PDEs with stationary random coefficients and It\^o stochastic ordinary differential equations generate random dynamical systems (cf. \cite{Arnold,PEK}).
-The analysis of infinite dimensional RDS is also an essential branch in the study of qualitative properties of SPDEs (see \cite{BCF,CF,Crauel}, etc for more details).
-In this work, we consider the random dynamics of the convective Brinkman-Forchheimer (CBF) equations, which describe the motion of incompressible fluid flows in a saturated porous medium.
-Our plan is to discuss the long time behavior of the solutions of the two and three-dimensional stochastic convective Brinkman-Forchheimer (SCBF) equations.
+The analysis of infinite dimensional RDS is also an essential branch in the study of qualitative properties of SPDEs (cf. \cite{BCF,CF,Crauel}, etc. for more details).
+In this work, we consider the random dynamics of convective Brinkman-Forchheimer (CBF) equations, which describe the motion of incompressible fluid flows in a saturated porous medium.
+In mathematical point of view, CBF model can also be considered as damped Navier-Stokes equations (NSE).
+Our plan is to discuss the long time behavior of the solutions of two and three-dimensional stochastic convective Brinkman-Forchheimer (SCBF) equations driven by irregular additive white noise.

 We consider the following CBF equations in $\mathcal{O}$ (satisfying Assumption \ref{assumpO} given below) with homogeneous Dirichlet boundary conditions: